Spring Garden Revival

 Understanding Thatch Buildup in La Grange’s Heavy Clay Soils

 La Grange’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
-Illinois’ humid summers promote aggressive grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns and slow thatch breakdown.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:
+These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0–8.5), which slows microbial activity and organic matter decomposition.
+The result is a tendency for thatch—a dense layer of undecomposed stems and roots—to accumulate more rapidly than in well-drained soils.
+Illinois’ humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
+Key indicators that dethatching is needed include:

 La Grange Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near La Grange’s wetlands, streams, or conservation lands requires careful coordination with the Environmental Quality Commission.
-Properties within 10-25 feet of protected areas—such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District lands—may need permits and must follow buffer zone regulations.
-Erosion control is especially critical on heavy clay soils, which are highly prone to sediment runoff when bare.
-Best practices include:
+Dethatching near La Grange’s wetlands, streams, or conservation areas requires careful coordination with the Environmental Quality Commission.
+Local ordinances typically mandate buffer zones of 10–25 feet from wetland edges, and any work within these areas may require a permit.
+Properties adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District lands are subject to additional oversight.
+During the spring dethatching window (April–May), residents and contractors must be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended before starting work.
+Erosion control is especially important on clay soils, which are highly susceptible to runoff when bare.
+Best practices include immediate overseeding or mulching, and the use of erosion control blankets on slopes.
+For guidance on compliance and permit requirements, contact:

 Environmental Quality Commission